 - Abdominal pain

-- Any ‘gush’ of fluid from the vagina
+- Any bleeding or excessive fluid loss from the vagina

 - Calf pain or swelling